Daniel T. K. Hurley

-Daniel T. K. Hurley (born February 24, 1943) is a senior United States district judge of the United States District Court for the Southern District of Florida.
+Daniel Thomas Kozachi Hurley (born February 24, 1943) is a senior United States district judge of the United States District Court for the Southern District of Florida.

 Early life and education

 Hurley was born in Fitchburg, Massachusetts.
 Both sides of his family were of Irish ancestry; they had immigrated to the United States and settled in Fitchburg after the Great Famine of Ireland.

 Hurley had decided to become a Catholic priest in the eighth grade.
 He attended a Catholic high school (where he was senior class president) before attending Saint Anselm College, where he was student government president.
 After receiving his Artium Baccalaureus degree from Saint Anselm in 1964, Hurley attended St. Vincent de Paul Regional Seminary, a Catholic seminary in Boynton Beach, Florida operated by the Diocese of Miami After a year at seminary, Hurley was sent to Washington, D.C., to work toward a master's degree in marriage counseling.
 Working in Washington led Hurley to change career paths.
-He entered George Washington University Law School, and while a law student worked as a legislative aide, in the House Post Office, and attended sessions of Congress and the Supreme Court.
+He entered George Washington University Law School, and while he was a law student, he worked as a legislative aide, in the House Post Office, and attended sessions of Congress and the Supreme Court.
 Hurley received his Juris Doctor in 1968.